Welcome to the new site. Problems, use store.hemrock.com

 Screenshot of Fund Economics Tool hosted version

-• Make iteration faster.
-Auto-save, multiple saved funds and scenarios, switch between strategies from a dropdown.
+• Faster iteration.
+Auto-save, multiple saved funds and scenarios, and a dropdown to switch between strategies.

-• Make sharing easier.
-Public read-only share links for LPs or private links with an access code.
-Send the link by email straight from the tool.
+• Easier sharing.
+Public read-only share links for LPs, or private links with an access code.
+Send a link by email straight from the tool.

-• Make scenarios live.
+• Live scenarios.
 A Scenarios tab with named cases (Conservative, Base, High) and a Monte Carlo simulation, all reconciling back to your live inputs.

-• Make concentration analysis visible.
-A return-the-Fund analysis that shows the required exit multiple and required exit valuation per company, so you can sanity-check whether your fund can plausibly fund-return on one win.
+• Concentration analysis.
+A return-the-fund view that shows the exit multiple and exit valuation each company would need, so you can sanity-check whether one win could plausibly return the fund.

-• Make multi-user editing optional.
+• Optional multi-user editing.
 A separate add-on lets a co-GP, fractional CFO, or LP advisor edit alongside you.
-One purchase, invitees edit for free, up to 5 collaborators per model.
+One purchase, invitees edit for free, up to five collaborators per model.

 The base purchase covers the spreadsheet, the hosted version, and read-only sharing.
 The collaboration license is the only feature sold separately, and only the model owner needs it.